GeauxWeisbeck4/GeauxWeisbeck4/README.md

-- 👋 Hi, I’m @GeauxWeisbeck4 - I own a little web dev agency called [Tar Heel Dev Studio](https://tarheeldevstudio.com) in Raleigh, NC.
+#👋 Hi, I’m @GeauxWeisbeck4 - I own a little web dev agency called [Tar Heel Dev Studio](https://tarheeldevstudio.com) in Raleigh, NC.
-- 👀 I’m interested in Full Stack Development, entrepreneurship, and sports.
+# I love programming, creating things on my computers, and hanging out with my best friend and fiance.
+I'm a friendly dude, so hit me up if you want to collaborate!
+# I really need work and help paying bills - if you have work for me, I am more than happy to help with anything.
+## More About Me:
 - My real name is Andrew and I'm a kind, compassionate, confident, and hard working individual who loves creativity more than anything.
 I am part Native American and I take pride in that - I am a part of the Natives in Tech non-profit.
+I am trying to grow my network so please don't hesitate to reach out with any collaboration ideas or requests to discuss work or ptential projets!
-- 🌱 I’m currently a freelance full-stack developer who is lucky enough to say that I don't work with just one framework or language, but pretty much all of them.
+- 🌱 I’m currently a freelance full-stack developer who is seeking full time work with a company - or just more clients!
+I don't really care about what I do, as long as I get to create cool things on the web.
 - 💞️ I have a goal to build a robust community and develop web applications that help make life easier for everyone, and create content that entertains and educates.
-- 📫 How to reach me andrew.weisbeck@gmail.com or you can message me on GitHub!
+- 📫 How to reach me:
+- andrew.weisbeck@gmail.com or andrew.weisbeck@tarheeldevstudio.com
+  - Twitter: @GeauxWeisbeck4
+  - Mastodon: GeauxWeisbeck4

 ![memorialstadium](https://user-images.githubusercontent.com/87398426/158946689-5860535f-a63b-459c-b192-e47cf9fa8b13.jpeg)
 I love Nebraska Cornhusker Football!
 Photo credit: Lydia Asplin Copyright: University of Nebraska Athletics